 Now if you’re serious about your long-term water storage then you only want to use #2 HDPE (high-density polyethylene) plastic containers.
 The main benefit of using high-density polyethylene plastic is that it’s opaque in color.
 This helps to prevent sunlight from penetrating through the plastic and forming algae and bacteria in the water.

 Most high-density polyethylene plastic containers are also blue in color to signify that they’re designed for long-term water storage.

 Some of the different forms of plastic containers that are available for long-term water storage are water jugs and barrel drums.
 The average size water jug is around 5-7 gallons and the average-sized barrel drum is typically around 55 gallons.

 Glass is and always will be one of the best ways to store food and water.

-The only three downsides to using glass for long term water storage is that it’s heavy, breakable and clear in color.
+The only three downsides to using glass for long-term water storage are that it’s heavy, breakable, and clear in color.
 This means that the light will be able to easily penetrate through the glass and speed up the aging process of the water.